Caroline Buckee

 Caroline O'Flaherty Buckee (born 1979) is an epidemiologist.
-She is an Associate Professor of Epidemiology and is the Associate Director of the Center for Communicable Disease Dynamics, both at the Harvard T.H.
+She is a Professor of Epidemiology at the Harvard T.H.
 Chan School of Public Health.
 Buckee is known for her work in digital epidemiology, where mathematical models track mobile and satellite data to understand the transmission of infectious diseases through populations in an effort to understand the spatial dynamics of disease transmission.
-Her work examines the implications of conducting surveillance and implementing control programs as a way to understand and predict what will happen when dealing with outbreaks of infectious diseases like malaria and COVID-2019.
+Her work examines the implications of conducting surveillance and implementing control programs as a way to understand and predict what will happen when dealing with outbreaks of infectious diseases like malaria and COVID-19.

 Early life and education

 Growing up, Buckee's family moved around the globe for her father's work in the oil industry, living in Alaska, Norway, Canada, the Middle East, and the United Kingdom.
 In 2000, Buckee received her BSc degree in zoology from the University of Edinburgh.
 As an undergraduate, she conducted field research in Tanzania in East Africa, where she first encountered a malaria clinic that sparked her interest in infectious diseases.

 Buckee then attended the University of York where she received her Master of Research (MRes) degree in Bioinformatics in 2002.
 She next began her doctorate degree at the University of Oxford in 2002, studying Mathematical Epidemiology working under the mentorship of Sunetra Gupta.
 There, she studied how ecological factors influenced the population dynamics and strain diversity of the bacterium that causes meningitis, Neisseria meningitidis.
 She completed her dissertation, entitled The evolution and maintenance of pathogen diversity, in 2005 and received her PhD in 2006.